charlehsin/net5-crypto-tutorial/README.md

 ## Overview

+This is a simple console app and you can choose the action you want to run.

 This shows some tutorial codes for the following:
 - Random number generation
 - Symmetric AES GCM encryption and decryption